needle-mirror/com.unity.localization/Documentation~/AssetTables.md

 ![Asset Table Collection inspector view.](images/AssetTableCollection_Inspector.png)

-Extensions are Editor only data that you can attach to a String Table.
-An Extension can contain additional data that you wish to associate with the String Tables, or it can add functionality such as an importer or exporter for a particular file format or service.
+Extensions are Editor only data that you can attach to a Table Collection.
+An Extension can contain additional data that you wish to associate with the collection, or it can add functionality such as an importer or exporter for a particular file format or service.

-To create custom Extensions, you can inherit from CollectionExtension and add the *AssetTableCollectionExtension* attribute.
+To create custom Extensions, you can inherit from [CollectionExtension](xref:UnityEditor.Localization.CollectionExtension) and add the [AssetTableCollectionExtensionAttribute](xref:UnityEditor.Localization.AssetTableCollectionExtensionAttribute).

 ## Preloading